ChemGuy88/cpi/README.md

 ## Purpose

 This module downloads and creates datasets for use in deep learning.
+This is used in conjunction with Protein-Protein Interaction (PPI) data, Gene-Protein Interaction (GPI) data, etc.

 ## Usage